violetechuk/binfmt/README.md

 ## Usage

 > [!WARNING]
-> This library has little to no protection if the binary data given to it does not match the format you give it via `toJson()`.
+> This library has no protection if the binary data given to it does not match the format you give it via `toJson()`.
+Expect console errors if this occurs.

 The following example is JavaScript code to read a binary response from a `fetch()` call that has the following information:
 - A 4-character header of `DATA`.